status-im/nimbus-eth2/docs/the_nimbus_book/src/log-rotate.md

 ### Compression

 `rotatelogs` works by reading stdin and redirecting it to a file based on a name pattern.
 Whenever the log is about to be rotated, the application invokes a shell script with the old and new log files.
 Our aim is to compress the log file to save space.
-The [Nimbus-eth2 repo](https://github.com/status-im/nimbus-eth2/tree/unstable/scripts/rotatelogs-compress.sh) provides a helper script to do so:
+The [Nimbus-eth2 repo](https://github.com/status-im/nimbus-eth2/tree/unstable/scripts/rotatelogs-compress.sh) provides a helper script that does this:

 ```bash
 # Create a rotation script for rotatelogs